-2026 World Cup: Telvin Sowah Releases Spiritual Message for Black Stars Ahead of Match With Panama
+2026 World Cup: Telvin Sowah Adjei's Spiritual Message for Black Stars Ahead of Match With Panama

-2026 World Cup: Telvin Sowah Releases Spiritual Message for Black Stars Ahead of Match With Panama
+2026 World Cup: Telvin Sowah Adjei's Spiritual Message for Black Stars Ahead of Match With Panama

 • Telvin Sowah's message has triggered widespread reactions on social media, with many football enthusiasts dropping comments about the game

-Founder and leader of Prophetic Life Embassy, Telvin Sowah Adjei, has delivered a prophetic message for the Ghana Black Stars as their match with Panama approaches.
+Founder and leader of Prophetic Life Embassy, Telvin Sowah Adjei, has delivered a prophetic message for Ghana's Black Stars ahead of their 2026 FIFA World Cup opening match against Panama.

 Telvin Sowah Adjei, Ghana Black Stars, FIFA World Cup 2026, Benjamin Asare goalkeeper, spiritual message, Antoine Semenyo, Jordan Ayew